nanosoftonline/clean-flutter/README.md

   <img src="docs/tdd_2.png"  width="800px"/>
 </div>

 This is kind of silly, but it shows that our test is not good enough.
-We need we to write more test code.
-We need to verify that the repository was called
+In our test we need to verify that the repository was called, so we add a verify line to our test

 ```dart
 ...